5 Tips for Maximizing Your Instagram Broadcast Channel [Infographic]

 Have you tried out Instagram’s ‘Channels’ broadcast chat feature yet?

-And while it’s not available to brand accounts just yet, it could also become an option for customer connection also, providing another means to alert your audience to your latest business announcements.
+And while it’s not available to brand accounts just yet, it could also become an option for customer connection, providing another means to alerting your audience to your latest business announcements.

 If you’re thinking about exploring the option, then these tips are for you – Instagram has shared some new notes on how to make best use of Channels to maximize engagement and community.